 Green flags — signs of a trustworthy shop

-ASE (Automotive Service Excellence) certification means technicians have passed standardized exams in specific areas of automotive repair.
-Look for the ASE blue seal in the shop window or ask which certifications their technicians hold.
+- ASE-certified technicians — Look for the ASE blue seal in the shop window.
 ASE Master Technician is the highest designation.

 Red flags — warning signs to walk away from